hiibolt/KnowledgeBase/pages/N-Dimensional Determinants.md

   gx+hy+iz = 0
   \end{cases}

   ...and one for each basis vector!
-Instead, we'll set up a 2D version of [[]]
+Instead, we'll set up a 2D version of Gaussian elimination.

+  Let's consider that for the $2\cdot2$ version first.

+  \begin{vmatrix}